a16z/a16z-contracts/README.md

 5. [Personal License (“CBE-PR”)](https://arweave.net/_D9kN1WrNWbCq55BSAGRbTB4bS3v8QAPTYmBThSbX3A/4) – Personal rights granted, without hate speech termination.
 6. [Personal License with Hate Speech Termination (“CBE-PR-HS”)](https://arweave.net/_D9kN1WrNWbCq55BSAGRbTB4bS3v8QAPTYmBThSbX3A/5) – Personal rights granted, with hate speech termination.

+You can also find the full licenses and cover letter in this repo [here](/licenses/).

 ## Installation
 Install the Cant Be Evil License smart contracts in your hardhat project:
 ```